 Although this original school building still stands proudly in Cortez, many might more easily recognize what is actually the second schoolhouse to be built in the historic fishing village.

 Through the years, this building has witnessed quiet moments and long forgotten memories.
-If the walls could talk, we can only imagine the stories of love, loss, or laughter hey could tell.
+If the walls could talk, we can only imagine the stories of love, loss, or laughter they would tell.
 One such story might be that of J. Hartley Blackburn and the woman he would spend his life with.

 Blackburn, the son of a Methodist preacher, was born in Madison, Florida.
-He graduated high school in Miami, received his bachelors at Florida Southern College.
-Ultimately, he earned a master’s in Education from Duke University and received years of additional training in his pursuit of higher education.
+He graduated high school in Miami and received his bachelor's at Florida Southern College.
+Ultimately, he earned a master’s degree in Education from Duke University and received years of additional training in his pursuit of higher education.

 The pair continued to play an active role in the education of Manatee County’s youth.
 Mrs. Blackburn taught in Manatee County for another 17 years, which included a term during wartime as the football coach for Manatee County Junior High.
 Mr. Blackburn became principal of Manatee County Elementary and Junior High School, before being elected the school superintendent of Manatee County.
 He was re-elected five times before his eventual retirement in 1968, when the position became appointive rather than elective.